eHealth: A Healthy Compounder For Every Portfolio (NASDAQ:EHTH)

 - The company's system now prioritizes leads based on projected LTV rather than projected conversion.

 - eHealth changed agent incentive payment so that 35% of its commission is only payable after the 100-day point.
-A very high percentage of first year churn happens in the first 90 days post enrollment.
+A very high percentage of first-year churn happens in the first 90 days post enrollment.

 - The company built a 200-strong retention team.
 This team's job is to call on customers who are likely to churn (based on company's metrics) and make sure all is well and that the customers are happy with their plans.
 This is low-hanging fruit, as other companies have been doing this successfully, but eHealth hasn't been doing this at all, as it was focused on growth rather than profitability.
 Management previously said that out of all the churned customers, approximately 10% returns to eHealth, but that happens by mistake as they see an eHealth commercial etc. The new team should be able to improve that number significantly.